 Emily Muir seemed to love color, using oranges and purples not often seen in Maine landscapes.
 William Muir played with different woods and textures.
 Both were considered naturalists at the time.

-Aside from the practical matter of the Courthouse Gallery having the space and ability to host the Muirs’ estate, it seems appropriate that the work is in a gallery owned and operated by a Hancock County couple active on the Maine scene.
+Aside from the practical matter of Courthouse Gallery having the space and ability to host the Muirs’ estate, it seems appropriate that the work is in a Gallery owned and operated by a Hancock County couple active on the Maine scene.